Hero background

 FAQs

-During your stay in Kathmandu you'll live at the Program House in Dhapasi Height, about five kilometres from the city centre.
-The house is simple but welcoming, with spaces designed for communal living: a small garden, a mini library and lounge areas where you can relax or share moments with fellow participants.
+During your stay in Kathmandu you'll be based at the Program House in Dhapasi Height, around five kilometres from the city centre.
+It's a simple, welcoming place, set up for shared living: a small garden, a mini library and lounge areas to relax in or spend time with the other participants.

-Rooms are shared between 4 and 6 people, with the option to request a private room upgrade for those who prefer more privacy.
-Each room has a lock and is equipped with a fan, mosquito nets and bed linen; towels are not provided.
+Rooms are shared (4 to 6 people), with the option of an upgrade to a private room if you'd prefer more quiet.
+Each room locks, with a fan, mosquito nets and bed linen provided; towels aren't included.
 Bathrooms are shared and have hot showers.
-There is no air conditioning, but Kathmandu's mild climate makes the house comfortable throughout the year.
+There's no air conditioning, but Kathmandu's mild climate keeps the house comfortable all year round.

 Meals are included: three a day on weekdays and two at weekends.
-The food is simple and varied, alternating between Nepali and Western dishes, with a prevalence of vegetarian options.
-Filtered drinking water, tea and coffee are always available; if you have specific dietary needs, please let us know in advance.
+The food is simple, mixing Nepali and Western dishes, mostly vegetarian.
+Filtered drinking water, tea and coffee are always on hand, and any dietary needs can be flagged in advance.

-The house has Wi-Fi in common areas, a safe, a shared fridge and a paid laundry service.
-Nearby you'll find shops, cafés and supermarkets within about a 15-minute walk.
+The house has Wi-Fi in the common areas, lockboxes, a shared fridge and a paid laundry service.
+Shops, cafés and supermarkets are about a 15-minute walk away.

-To stay connected throughout your stay, we recommend activating an eSIM before you leave.
-With Airalo you can set it up in minutes and be online the moment you arrive: find out how here.
+To stay online easily during your stay, we'd suggest picking up an eSIM before you travel.
+With Airalo you can activate one in minutes and be connected from the moment you arrive: find out how here.

 - Free drinks (water, tea and coffee)